lmcsu/qq-neural-anime-tg/README.md

 - Your proxy must be exactly Chinese, but not from Taiwan or Hong Kong, try Beijing for example.
 - Seems like it's impossible to find FREE alive proxies.
 Don't waste your time searching and just buy it somewhere.

+## IMPORTANT
+Since v3.5.0 there's a new special mode `'NO_LIMITS'` which allows to use the bot **WITHOUT PROXIES AND RATE LIMITS AT ALL**.
+Obviously this tiny cheat is gonna be banned soon, so just use it as long as it works.
+It will be removed when it's dead.
+Thanks to @nevzra for sharing this hack.

 # Notes
 - Probably the whole thing is going to break soon anyway.
 - Fork it and make your own version, because I don't think that I'm going to support it in the future.